FSIN-ohm/Matomat-Documentation/docs/server.md

    - `docker-compose up -d` for running the server in daemonized mode.
 6. When you start the server for the first time the matohmat image might start faster then the database because database is not initialized yet.
 This will lead to a crash.
 If this happens simply wait for a bit and the restart the docker image: `docker-compose down` then `docker-compose up`.
 7. In order to make your installation be ready for production you will want to [configure it](#configuration)

+### Update
+For Updating an already existing installation you will want to do these things
+1. **BACKUP your installation directory.** Do an **offsite backup** at best.
+2. Enter your docker installation directory
+3. Shutdown the current installation: `docker-compose down`
+4. Get the current docker configuration with `git update`
+5. Build the update: `docker-compose build`
+6. Start the new server again: `docker-compose up`

+If something fails do a rollback, and if you can't get the update running [contact the developers](https://github.com/FSIN-ohm/matohmat-docker/issues/new).

 ### Configuration